Tender Raspberry Bread with Crumb Topping & Lemon Glaze.

 - In a medium size bowl, mix the flour, baking powder, baking soda and salt with a wire whisk to blend.
 Set aside

-- Add the sugar, egg and egg white, sour cream, vanilla and lemon zest to the bowl of a standing mixer fitted with the whisk attachment and mix on medium speed until well blended, about 30 seconds.
+- Add the butter, sugar, egg and egg white, sour cream, vanilla and lemon zest to the bowl of a standing mixer fitted with the whisk attachment and mix on medium speed until well blended, about 30 seconds.
 (You can also do this by hand with a wire whisk.)

 - Add the dry ingredients to the sour cream mixture and, using the paddle attachment (or a wooden spoon), mix on low speed just until incorporated.

 - Gently fold the raspberries into the batter and pour into the prepared pan.
 Sprinkle the crumb topping evenly over the batter.

 - Bake for about 40 minutes, until a toothpick inserted in the center comes out mostly clean.
 Cool in the pan for about 5 minutes before carefully turning out onto a wire rack.

 MAKE THE GLAZE:

 - While the loaf is cooling, whisk together all the glaze ingredients in a medium size bowl until smooth.
 Drizzle over the loaf while it’s still warm.